JamieMagee/wayback/README.md

 If `true`, the Wayback Machine will save a screenshot of the web page.
 Defaults to `false`.

+## Outputs

+### `wayback_url`

+If the save attempt was successful, this parameter is set to the Wayback Machine URL.
+If the attempt failed, it is set to an empty string.

 ## License

 Code in this repository is licensed under the MIT license.
 Details can be found in the [LICENSE](https://github.com/JamieMagee/wayback/blob/main/LICENSE) file.